 We do ask that our members be willing to sit on a panel once a year, as volunteers.
-(Even so, we understand that a few of our members have work or other commitments that temporarily preclude their serving with us, or that they may live too far away from the AJU for their regular participation to be worthwhile.)
+(Even so, we understand that a few of our members have work or other commitments that temporarily preclude their serving with us, or that they may live far away and serving on a virtual Bet Din is the appropriate way to serve.)

 We send out an annual appeal for donations.
 Your participation in that campaign is optional.
 However, many of our members do choose to support our organization financially.

 Here is what we ask each member to sign upon joining us: Letter of Agreement

 Yes.
 We do so in order to ensure that the rites of passage are meaningful and uplifting.